While exploring the North Coast of Oman, don't miss the Bimmah Sinkhole.

 - Khasab - to explore the Musandam Peninsula - see best rated accommodations

 The Omanis have set up a park around the Bimmah Sinkhole with palm trees and picnic tables.
 As you can see, the path to the hole is accessible to everyone.

 To go down to the water level, a ciment staircase was added.
 It is ugly, but it gets you there.
-Beware that the roughly 80 steps are relatively high and you might need to stop and breathe midway when you get back up 🙂
+Beware that the roughly 80 steps are relatively high and you might need to stop and breathe midway when you get back up.

-Bimmah Sinkhole from the rim
+Views from the rim

 I enjoyed how the water changed colors depending on the angle of me and the sun.